magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_constraint.md

 ## Constraint overview {#mtf_constraint_overview}

-The MTF constraint serves for performing assertions after test flow.
+The MTF constraint performs assertions after a test flow.
+A test flow is a set of test steps without assertions.
-Each constraint name must be unique within application and placed in the module to which the constraint is belonged.
-Constraints run automatically after test flow has been finished.
+Each constraint name must be globally unique in Magento application and must be placed in the module to which it belongs.
+Constraints run automatically after test flow has finished.

 ![Constraints and test flow]({{site.baseurl}}common/images/mtf_constraint_flow.png)